Ryason/DMC-Image-Converter/README.md

 - Display grid showing DMC values, representing the converted pixels of the loaded image.
 - Double click a grid cell to mark it as stitched.
 - Double click a marked cell to unmark it, if if was marked by mistake.
+- Select between different colour matching algorithms.
+Each gives a slightly different result.
+With the closeest current algorithm being [CIE2000](https://en.wikipedia.org/wiki/Color_difference#CIELAB_%CE%94E*).
+Although the closest mathematically, you may want to play around with what the other versions produce.
 ---
 ### Features I Would Like To Add
 - Save and load previous conversions.
 As well as saving and loading of marked grid cells, to keep a users stitching progress.